Pros: BEAUTIFUL course on a quiet, scenic campus

 1 Helpful / 0 Not

-Cons: The fairways are well groomed, but the rough gets very long.
-By mid-summer, you need spotters on many "open" holes to insure that you don't lose your disc in the long stuff.
+Cons: The fairways are well groomed, but the rough/grass gets very long.
+By mid-summer, you need spotters on many of the open holes to insure that you don't lose your disc in the long stuff.
 Crown can also be very tough to play on a windy day.
-The course can also be quite busy at times since it is located on a college campus.
+I'd also like to see some improvements for the signage.

 Other Thoughts: Considering that this course is not pay to play, it is in awesome condition.
 I also wish the course offered a few more holes in the woods, but overall it is fun and worth the drive to get to.